rpecuch/human-anatomy-guide/README.md

-# human-anatomy-guide
+# premed-guide
-An organized platform of human anatomy information
+An organized platform of free advice for pre-medical students to prepare for medical school applications.